||The Hong Kong Radio Control Soaring Society

 running the contest and recording the timings.
 All team members must arrive at the flying site at least half an hour before the official start time of the contest

-in order to prepare for the site, setting up the poles, running the cables, testing the timer, and etc. The designated CD and co-CD can also participate
+in order to prepare for the site, setting up the poles, running the cables, testing the timer, and etc. The designated CD, co-CD and helper can also participate

 in the contest.
 During the CD’s own F3F run, the co-CD is in charge and via versa.
 Only the CD (or co-CD during CD's own run) is allowed to judge and give penalty.

-CD and co-CD do not need to serve as base beepers.
-The arrangement of base judges follows the workable scheduling policy we already have in previous years.
+CD, co-CD and helper do not need to serve as line judges.
+The arrangement of line judges follows the workable scheduling policy we already have in previous years.

 Helpers, onlookers and other pilots must keep quiet during a pilot's run in order to minimize disturbance to the contesting pilot.

-CD has the power to expel or disqualify anyone who breaks this regulation after giving repeat warnings.
+CD has the power to expel or disqualify anyone who breaks this regulation after giving repeated warnings.

 4.2, Contest duration